MeikelLP/quantum-core-x/docs/docs/Getting Started/developer.md

 ### 9. Credentials

-By default the user `admin` with the password `admin` is created.
+By default, the user `admin` with the password `admin` is created.
 For obvious reasons it's recommended to change this once you plan on opening it up for others.

 :::tip
 For more infos about account creation refer to [Account Creation](../Guides/account-creation.md)